 - Similarly, do not look at the sun through a camera, a telescope, binoculars, or any other optical device while using your eclipse glasses or hand-held solar viewer — the concentrated solar rays will damage the filter and enter your eye(s), causing serious injury.

-More viewing safety tips can be found at https://eclipse2017.nasa.gov/safety
+More viewing safety tips from NASA can be found at https://eclipse2017.nasa.gov/safety

 When traveling or camping to view the eclipse, please remember that the wildfire season is underway and follow these tips:

 - Never leave a fire unattended.
 Completely extinguish the fire by dousing it with water and stirring the ashes until cold.
 Always extinguish the fire before sleeping or leaving the campsite for any reason.

 - When camping, take care when using and fueling lanterns, stoves, and heaters.
 Make sure lighting and heating devices are cool before refueling.
 Avoid spilling flammable liquids and store fuel away from appliances.

 - Do not discard cigarettes, matches, and smoking materials from moving vehicles, near dry grass or brush.
 Dispose of completely extinguished cigarettes in an appropriate receptacle.

 - Don’t allow chains to drag on the road.
 Check your towing vehicle for loose and low hanging chains that can sparks.

 - Carry a fire extinguisher in your vehicle and learn how to use it.

 - Don’t drive onto dry grass or through brush.
 The heat from exhaust pipes and mufflers can start fires.